 I’m suffering from a bit of binocular envy after our recent trip to the Pacific Northwest.
 We were standing amid a field of unbelievable wildflower beauty studying the glaciers on Mt.
 Rainier in the distance.
 Brad kept describing what he was seeing on the glacier through his binoculars, and I was missing the show while fighting to focus my cheap set.
 His old Bushnell Powerviews are one of the best compact binoculars for hiking I’ve ever used.

 Which got me thinking, I know Brad has some of the best compact binoculars for hiking.
 But alas, that model which he has had in his pack forever is no longer available.
 So if I was going to buy a new pair for myself, maybe I could find something even better!
 (Yes, in case you were wondering I am a little competitive.)
 And that led me down the spiral of researching for the best binocular reviews and best binoculars under 100 that I could use too.
+To better help you with your own search, this post contains affiliate links to make it easier for you to find products I have mentioned.
+You don’t pay any extra and in some cases I could earn a small commission.

 So if you’re looking for some travel binoculars and not sure about which ones to pick, here’s what my days of research on the best hiking binoculars has revealed.